 Planning, Architecture Development, and Coding

 After the planning phase is finished, there’s the time to deal with the technical architecture.
 Software development company decides what technologies (third-party libraries, APIs, etc.) will be used to build the application.
-The architecture of the system takes approximately one-two weeks depending on size and complexity of the application.
+The architecture of the system takes approximately one-two weeks depending on the size and complexity of the application.

 The exact number and type of tests to run can vary depending on the project.
 What stays the same almost for all types of projects is the need for end-to-end and acceptance testing.

 The point of end-to-end testing is to use all the features that developed software provides in the way an ordinary user will do.
-There’s a wide variety of tests that developer run during the whole development project.
-In case of end-to-end testing, the difference is that we can use the application as a whole but not as a collection of isolated features.
-Running this test, we can check if developed software matches the initial specification.
+There’s a wide variety of tests that developers run during the whole development project.
+In the case of end-to-end testing, the difference is that we can use the application as a whole but not as a collection of isolated features.
+Running this test, we can check if the developed software matches the initial specification.

 UAT or User Acceptance Test implies that you, as a customer, can use the developed system for a certain period.
 What’s expected of you is to check how the system works and identify as many issues as you can.
-UAT is important because software developer might not know your business as you know it.
+UAT is important because a software developer might not know your business as you know it.
 Therefore, testers don’t know how exactly you’ll use the developed application.
-As a result, QA team may miss some bugs during the testing process.
+As a result, the QA team may miss some bugs during the testing process.

-As you can see, the number of tests depends on the type of the application.
+As you can see, the number of tests depends on the type of application.
 In most cases, testing efforts take something between three and six weeks.

-At the first phases of the project, close cooperation with your software vendor can determine how satisfactory the outcome will be.
+In the first phases of the project, close cooperation with your software vendor can determine how satisfactory the outcome will be.
 Before applying for the services of a development firm, make sure that there are no unclear requirements.
-Changing your mind in the middle of the process will significantly complicate the project since there will be the need for spending extra resource to change the development plan and run additional tests.
+Changing your mind in the middle of the process will significantly complicate the project since there will be the need for spending extra resources to change the development plan and run additional tests.